apache/incubator-knox/books/0.3.0/book_troubleshooting.md

 In either case if  the user does not have such OS account, his file permissions are based on user ownership of files or "other" permisison in "ugo" posix permission.
 The user does not get any file permission as a member of any group if you are using default hadoop.security.group.mapping.

+TODO: add sample error message from running test on secure cluster with missing OS account

 ### HBase Issues ###